-Community Health Assessment (CHA) - Prerequisite
+Community Health Assessment (CHA)

 A Community Health Assessment is a systematic examination of the health status indicators for a given population that is used to identify key problems and assets in a community.
 The goal of a community health assessment is to develop strategies to address the community's health needs and identified issues.
 A variety of tools and processes may be used to conduct a community health assessment; the essential ingredients are community engagement and collaborative participation.
 (Turnock, B. Public Health: What It Is and How It Works.
 Jones and Bartlett, 2009).
-This assessment can be used to fulfill many of the accreditation standards, but it is required for standard 1.1.